srajgopalan/solace-ci-cd-demo/README.md

 - One or more Client Usernames within the message-vpn
 - One or more Queues within the message-vpn, with topic subscriptions on these queues

-__NOTE:__ The current version of this demo does not support the externalization of all the configuration properties.
-Only some properties are specified in the configuration files, and more properties can be added along with appropriate changes to your ansible playbook, depending on the build of your environment.
+__NOTE:__ The current version of this sample does not support the externalization of all the configuration properties.
+Only some properties are specified in the configuration files, and more properties can be added along with appropriate changes to your ansible playbook, depending on your environment.

 ### Running the Demo: